Giant magnetoelectric effect in pure manganite-manganite heterostructures: Analytic treatment

-In an LMO system that is three unit cell thick, for $C_1 = 0.93$ eV (as shown in Fig. 2), we obtained a striking magneto-electric effect.
-For zero external field, when $M=2$ is considered, case (i) has lower energy, i.e., layer 1 is antiferromagnetically coupled to layer 2.
-On the other hand, when a strong electric field ($\sim 100~ {\rm kV}/{\rm cm}$) is applied, MO layer 1 (due to increased density of holes) becomes completely polarized and ferromagnetically aligned with the rest of the layers (i.e., MO layers 2, 3, and the oxide-oxide interface). {\em Thus, we get a giant magneto-electric effect!} Similarly, in a $(Insulator)/(LaMnO_3)_2/(SrMnO_3)_2/(Insulator)$ heterostructure, for $C_1 = 0.30$ eV (as shown in Fig. 3), we again obtain a huge magneto-electric effect. \\
+In a few-layered heterostructure ${\rm (Insulator)/(LaMnO_3)_2/(CaMnO_3)_2/(Insulator)}$, for $C_1 = 0.30$ eV (as shown in Fig. \ref{fig:2layer}(c), we obtain a striking magneto-electric effect.
+For zero external field, when ${\rm M=2}$ is considered, case (i) (mentioned above) has lower energy, i.e., layer 1 is antiferromagnetically coupled to layer 2.
+On the other hand, when a strong electric field ($\sim 100~ {\rm kV}/{\rm cm}$) is applied, MO layer 1 (due to increased density of holes) becomes completely polarized and ferromagnetically aligned with the rest of the layers (i.e., MO layer 2 and the oxide-oxide interface) on the LMO side. { Thus, we get a giant magneto-electric effect!}